Data engagement

 Art-meets-utility, we’re guided by data accessibility and transparency.
-Our live data visualisations include weather, Smart City IoT sensors, sales metrics, web analytics - anything with a live data feed.
+Our visualisations are controlled by live data, including weather, Smart City IoT sensors, sales metrics, web analytics – anything with a live data feed.

-See our example use cases and first projects below.
-Get in touch at hello@cusp.co.nz to talk projects, commissions or licensing.
+Get in touch with Annemarie at hello@cusp.co.nz to talk projects, commissions or licensing.

-Wave movement height: controlled by live wave height in Lyttelton.
+Wave movement height: controlled by live wave height from an IoT sensor in Lyttelton Harbour.

-Birds placement on-screen: controlled by live wind direction in Lyttelton.
+Birds: controlled by live wind speed and direction from an IoT weather sensor in Lyttelton.

 Cloud transparency: controlled by live % cloud coverage in Lyttelton.